W0rk3rs/URender/README.md

 Important:
 -To use visual studio to compile and run the program in debug mode, change the working directory to $(OutDir)

-To change the working diresctory, right click on the URender project->properties->Debugging->Working Directory
+To change the working directory, right click on the URender project->properties->Debugging->Working Directory

 -Make sure you have cmake downloaded on your pc